SEVP, SEVIS, Recordkeeping, and Reporting

 SEVP and SEVIS

-The SEVIS system is a federal government program that will link every US embassy and consulate with every port of entry into the USA and with every institute of higher learning that has been authorized to issue I20s.
-It is meant to track F-1 (and J-1 and M-1) visa holders from the time that they are admitted to a school and issued an I20 to the time that they end their studies.
-Schools, ports of entry and embassies/consulates process the bulk of the work involved with SEVIS.
+The SEVIS system is a federal government program that will link every US embassy and consulate with every port of entry into the US and with every institute of higher learning that has been authorized to issue I-20s.
+It is meant to track F-1 (and J-1 and M-1) visa holders from the time that they are admitted to a school and issued an I-20 to the time that they end their studies.
+Schools, ports of entry, and embassies/consulates process the bulk of the work involved with SEVIS.

 UIS has been approved and entered into the SEVIS system.
 As of Feb.
-15, 2003 we are required to issue the Form I-20 for any new students as well as for any current student when there is a reportable event such as requests for practical training, extension of program, reinstatement, etc. Current students who will be traveling out of the USA and who need to obtain a new visa will need to have a Form I-20.
+15, 2003 we are required to issue the form I-20 for any new students as well as for any current student when there is a reportable event such as requests for practical training, extension of program, reinstatement, etc. Current students who will be traveling out of the US and who need to obtain a new visa will need to have a form I-20.

-UIS will be required to report to the USCIS through SEVIS:
+UIS is required to report to the USCIS through SEVIS:

-- New students who have entered the USA on an I-20 issued by UIS who enroll or who don’t enroll for the first semester of their study.
+- New students who have entered the US on an I-20 issued by UIS who enroll or who don’t enroll for the first semester of their study.

 - Every reportable action – practical training applications, students who fall out of status, etc.